 - If funding remains, there may be a limited number of vouchers available for children who live in households with incomes up to 185% of the federal poverty level.
 These children must also have:

-- A parent or guardian living in the household who is working, going to school or attending job training, OR
+- A parent or guardian living in the household who is working, going to school, job searching or attending job training, OR

-- A preant/guardian who receives Social Security Disability Insurance or Supplemental Security Income benefits.
+- A parent/guardian who receives Social Security Disability Insurance or Supplemental Security Income benefits.

 - Parents or guardians living with an eligible child must meet the income eligibility requirements and must be working and/or attending an accredited or certified education or training program.